kawu/hhu-dl-materials-2019/python-refresher/README.md

 # Python Refresher

-This document contains a Python 3 refresher.
-It is a based on the Python [learnxinyminutes](https://learnxinyminutes.com/docs/python3/) refresher (which you may want to read in full anyway), while extending it with some additional topics (e.g. type annotations, randomness).
+This refresher is a based on the Python [learnxinyminutes](https://learnxinyminutes.com/docs/python3/) refresher (which you may want to read in full anyway).
+It extends it with some additional topics (e.g. type annotations, randomness).
 Some examples and the additional topics in particular originate from the [Data Science from Scratch](https://www.oreilly.com/library/view/data-science-from/9781492041122/) book.